thoom/phandlebars/README.md

   1. __library__: By default, the compiled JS file will use the Handlebars runtime library.
 If you need to use the full library instead
                   (for instance, if you dynamically compile on the client side), then pass in `HandlebarsServiceProvider::LIBRARY_FULL`.
   1. __minify__: If true, the script will attempt to minify the file using the `runtime.minify` command.
-  1. __path.compiled__: This is the full file path of where you want the compiled Javascript file to reside.
+  1. __path.compiled.client__: This is the full file path of where you want the compiled client-only Javascript file to reside.
 The location should be writable by your web user.
+  1. __path.compiled.server__: This is the full file path of where you want the server compiled Javascript file to reside.
-  1. __path.templates__: The directory where all of the Handlebars templates are stored.
+  1. __path.templates.client__: The directory where all of the client-only Handlebars templates are stored.
 Note that all of your templates should end with _.handlebars_.
+  1. __path.templates.server__: The directory where all of the server-only Handlebars templates are stored.
+Note that all of your templates should end with _.handlebars_.
-  1. __runtime.minify__: If not set, the script will attempt to minify the file using `uglifyjs` command.
+  1. __runtime.minify__: If not set, the script will attempt to minify the client file using `uglifyjs` command.
   1. __runtime.node__: If not set, the script will attempt to run node from using `node` command.

 As an example: